-Mill rates are adjusted every year by the town.
-Most towns publish their mill rates in May.
-For example in Greenwich, the Board of Estimate and Taxation sets the mill rate in May of every year which is similar to New Canaan where the Board of Finance sets the mill rate in May.
+Every town in Connecticut sets their own Mill rate and Mill rates are adjusted every year.
+Most Connecticut towns publish their mill rates in May.
+For example, the Board of Estimate and Taxation in Greenwich sets the mill rate in May of every year.

 How to Calculate Property Taxes in Connecticut?